 Even as Solomon was blessed to be immensely wealthy unlike any other, Samson was endowed with miraculous physical strength unlike any before or since.
 He served as a Judge of the Southern and Western part of Israel for twenty years (Judges 15:20).
 In spite of his failings, the apostle Paul lists him as a person whose faith in God was noteworthy (Hebrews 11:32 - 33).

 The mother of Samson is the fourth woman in Scripture mentioned as being initially barren.
 The first three were Sarah (Abraham's wife), Rebekah (Isaac's wife) and Rachel (Jacob's wife).
-After each of these four females was healed they gave birth to male children.

 Although those taking the vow of a Nazarite existed from the time of Moses (Numbers 6:1 - 21), Samson is the first individual so labeled in Scripture (Judges 13:7).
 He is also the first person designated as being a Nazarite even before he was conceived (Judges 13:3 - 5).

-Samson harassed and fought against the Philistines without ANY help from those in his tribe or from other fellow Israelites.
+This Judge of Israel harassed and fought against the Philistines without ANY help from those in his tribe or from other fellow Israelites.
 The Bible does not record a single instance where anyone in Israel aided him against this common enemy.